-- 1. Use it in tandem with the exercises in the Academic Writing Student Booklet, including those on paraphrasing, summarizing, and creating a thesis; - As longs as their topics fall within the broad category of English Literature, Linguistics, and Communication (ie. Film, Music, other Media), encourage your students to follow their interests; - 3.
-While it can be useful to teach students a few discrete grammar points such as the use of the colon and semi-colon, student feedback on their evaluations indicates that teaching grammar can be demotivating to them.
-Grammar correction should be given on an individual basis and within the context of a piece of student writing. - 4.
+1. Use it in tandem with the exercises in the Academic Writing Student Booklet, including those on paraphrasing, summarizing, and creating a thesis;

+- As longs as their topics fall within the broad category of English Literature, Linguistics, and Communication (ie. Film, Music, other Media), encourage your students to follow their interests: - 3.
+While it can be useful to teach students a few discrete grammar points such as the use of the colon and semi-colon, research indicates that teaching grammar can be demotivating to them.
+Instead, grammar correction should be given on an individual basis and within the context of a piece of student writing. - 4.
 When showing examples from students' papers in class, please respect their privacy and conceal their identities, especially when criticising their work; - 5.
 Help your students' to manage the writing process by breaking up the research essay task into manageable parts.
-This will help them avoid last-minute efforts as well as the temptation to plagiarize. - 6.
-Keep the essay task to 1,500 words to maintain consistency between our Academic Writing classes. - 7.
-Ensure that the teacher-student conferences are short and well-structured.
-An even more effective approach is to have your students record the conference on their cell phones. - 8.
-Mark and respond to at least two entire drafts of the essay from each student. - 9.
-We strongly urge you to ask students to use their recording function on their i-pods and cell phones when you conference with students.
+This will help them avoid last-minute efforts as well as the temptation to plagiarize. - Keep the essay task to 1,500 words to maintain consistency between our Academic Writing classes. - 7.
+Mark and respond to at least two entire drafts of the essay from each student. - Ensure that the teacher-student conferences are short and well-structured. - 9.
 Research, response from student evaluations, anecdotal reports from AW teachers, all point to the success of this method as students can replay your comments at home.